astronomer/docs/learn/custom-xcom-backends-tutorial.md

     ]}>
 <TabItem value="aws">

 1. Log into your AWS account and [create a new S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html).
 Ensure that public access to the bucket is blocked.
+You do not need to enable bucket versioning.

 2. [Create a new IAM policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html) for Airflow to access your bucket.
 You can use the JSON configuration below or use the AWS GUI to replicate what you see in the screenshot.
 Replace `<your-bucket-name>` with the name of your S3 bucket.